NOT PROPER AT ALL

 He grinned his white grin.
 The cocked hat was removed and set on the table.

 “Master Randolph, you may not be surprised to learn that most arrivals don’t stay here long.
 They fuck up and get killed or take their own sorry lives in despair.”

 I had no response except to set my own elbow on the table.

+He lowered his eyes on me.
 “Don’t tell me you haven’t considered it.”

 “I haven’t.”
 I was telling the truth.
 I was finding the World Facing far more intriguing than a new job in accounting, a new gentrified apartment, and a new and gorgeous yet ideologically frigid girlfriend.
 “That explains why this place doesn’t seem overpopulated.”